edgio-docs/edgio-docs/src/guides/v7/security/access_rules.md

             violation of this access rule and enforce the security policy (e.g., alert or block) defined within your [security application configuration](/guides/security/security_applications#enforcement-mode).
--   List each desired media type on a separate line.
+-   Add a media type by typing it and then pressing `ENTER`.
 -   Media types are case-insensitive.

 -   **Sample media types:**